CodeMC/RuntimeTransformer/README.md

 ```

 ## Compatibility
 Only supports the latest Java release.
+AdoptOpenJDK (https://adoptopenjdk.net/) is recommended.

 ## License
 For all code written or changed by Justsnoopy30 and future contributors, the code is licensed under the GPL, Copyright Justsnoopy30.